jessicapetrochuk/Genetics-Application/README.md

 * As a user, I want to have an option to reload my list of DNA and RNA strands from a file when starting the application
 * As a user, if I do not load a file before saving new strands, any previous files will be overwritten

-#Phase 4: Task 2
-The CodonToAmino uses the Map interface.
-DnaList and RnaList class' addStrandToList method have robust design .
-RnaStrand and DnaStrand class' addToStrand method have robust design.

-#Phase 4: Task 3
-The progression of the code is logical on the UML diagram, and I would likely not change very much but one large improvement that could be made is refactoring/ factoring out duplicate code.
-For example in GeneticsApplication the panel for DNA and RNA strands look very similar with only minor differences but code is written fully for both.
-A similar issue is present for DnaStrand and RnaStrand as well as DnaList and RnaList.
-This improvement would help
-    to improve coupling in the system.

 #Citations
 Data persistence added using the following as a template:  https://github.students.cs.ubc.ca/CPSC210 /JsonSerializationDemo.git